CompGenomeLab/XPA_evolution/README.md

 ## `midpoint_rooting.py`

-The midpoint_rooting.py script is used for applying midpoint rooting to a phylogenetic tree.
+The midpoint_rooting.py script is used for applying midpoint rooting to phylogenetic trees.
 Midpoint rooting is a technique that helps to place the root of a tree at a midpoint, typically equidistant from its most distant tips.
-In the context of this project, the second hit for XPA was used as a reference point to manually place the tree root.
+In the context of this project, the second hit for XPA was used as a reference point to manually place the tree root after midpoint rooting.

 ```python midpoint_rooting.py input_tree_file output_tree_file```